Some common terms have specific meanings in the context of Fivetran documentation.

 A full re-sync completely overwrites the data in your destination with new data from your source.
 A table re-sync lets you overwrite the data in a specific table so that you can fix data integrity issues in selected tables without re-syncing the entire connector.
 Normally, Fivetran uses incremental updates to sync data from your source to your destination, so we only sync data that has changed.
 However, sometimes the data in your destination and your source get out of sync.
 Then you need to overwrite existing data in your destination to make it consistent with the source, and a re-sync lets you do that.
 Read more about our re-sync feature.
 See also incremental sync.

-A table or endpoint that can not be synced incrementally must be completely synced every time.
-We call this operation a reimport.
-There is an alert in the schema configuration screen in the UI for reimport tables that are known to be slow.
-Some connectors with many reimport tables, like Netsuite, have special logic to only sync reimport tables once a day or once a week.
-The alert in schema configuration screen will explain if this is the case.
+A table that can not be synced incrementally (for example, due to a missing corresponding incremental endpoint) must be synced in full during every sync.
+We call this operation a re-import.
+We display an alert in the schema configuration on the Schema tab of the connector details page in your Fivetran dashboard for re-import tables that are known to be slow.
+Some connectors with many re-import tables, like NetSuite SuiteAnalytics, have a special logic to only sync re-import tables once a day or once a week.
+The alert displayed in the schema configuration explains if this is the case.

 A database schema defines how the data is organized in a database.
 It contains the different tables, their fields, and the relationship between tables.
 When you create a new Fivetran connector, you choose the name that the schema will have and Fivetran creates it in your destination.
 For most sources, each connector results in one schema in your destination.
 Database sources are the exception because a single database connector can replicate multiple schemas.
 Read more about how database connectors handle multiple source schemas.